amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 ### How do we prioritize between defects and enhancements?

 #### Fully Allocate 1 or 2 people to support at all times
 This is the easiest route for handling defects.
 You will have 1 or 2 people fully allocated to support at all times.
 You will then have the remaining people all do enhancements or all join in on support.
 Most of the time, these remaining people will be doing enhancements instead of support.
+Whenever enhancements are being worked on, we should rotate the 1 or 2 people out of support and into the enhancement group.
+As that happens, we would then rotate 1 or 2 people out of the enhancement group and into support.

 	• Fully allocate 1 or 2 people to support every sprint where they will do support no matter what ○ Predictable velocity but might cause someone to be working on a lower priority item than the feature